-This statement sets up the two subjects to be contrasted (paper and plastic bags) and introduces the points of contrast (environmental impact and convenience).
-In other words, the thesis informs the reader that the essay will explore the environmental impacts and convenience of paper bags and plastic bags.
-As a shopper, this may inform your decision the next time the cashier asks, "Paper or plastic?"
+Here the thesis sets up the two subjects to be contrasted (paper and plastic bags), and introduces the points of contrast (environmental impact and convenience).
+The thesis statement informs the reader that the essay will explore the environmental impacts and convenience of paper bags and plastic bags.
+As a shopper, this may inform your decision the next time the cashier asks "paper or plastic?"